yingweiwo

 Hepatotoxicity

-Prolactin levels increased by 4.9 mcg/L (34%) in non-breastfeeding women with chronic insomnia who were taking ramelteon 16 mg nightly for 6 months.
+Non-breastfeeding women with chronic insomnia who took ramelteamide 16 mg nightly for 6 months had an increased prolactin level of 4.9 mcg/L (34%).
 No clinical symptoms of hyperprolactinemia were reported.
-The prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+For mothers who have established lactation, prolactin levels may not affect their ability to breastfeed.

 ~82% (in human serum)